-(d) Sensitivity Analysis
+(c) Sensitivity Analysis

-The Group has performed sensitivity analysis relating to its exposure to interest rate risk.
-At year end, the effect on profit and equity as a result of a 1% change in the interest rate, with all other variables remaining constant would be +/- \$36,359 (2020: \$27,681).
+The Group has performed sensitivity analysis relating to its exposure to interest rate and equity price risk:

+- At year end, the effect on profit and equity as a result of a 1% change in the interest rate, with all other variables remaining constant would be +/- nil (2021: nil). - At year end the effect on profit and equity as a result of a 10% change in fair value in investments would be +/-\$188,000.